McLovins

-McLovins are an American rock band formed in 2009.
-The band's lineup consists of lyricist and drummer Jake Huffman, bass guitarist Jason Ott, guitarist Justin Berger and keyboardist Atticus Kelly.
-Inspired by an eclectic mix of influences like The Meters, The Band and The Flaming Lips, McLovins combine their songwriting skills with extended improvisations and instrumental ingenuity.
-Taking a page from their jam band forefathers, McLovins always try to keep their audiences guessing at what's to come.
-Their eclectic setlists and individual musical personas define the band's live shows.
-Hailing from Hartford, Connecticut, McLovins have appeared at Gathering of The Vibes, Mountain Jam, The Peach Festival and the legendary Nateva Music Festival, as well as many acclaimed venues across the country.
-They have also performed with some of the most influential artists on the scene, including Buddy Guy, George Porter, Jr. and Oteil Burbridge.
+McLovins were an American rock band formed in 2009.
+The band's lineup consisted of lyricist and drummer Jake Huffman, bass guitarist Jason Ott, guitarist Justin Berger and keyboardist Atticus Kelly.
+Inspired by an eclectic mix of influences like The Meters, The Band and The Flaming Lips, McLovins combined their songwriting skills with extended improvisations and instrumental ingenuity.
+Taking a page from their jam band forefathers, McLovins always tried to keep their audiences guessing at what's to come.
+Their eclectic setlists and individual musical personas defined the band's live shows.
+Hailing from Hartford, Connecticut, McLovins appeared at Gathering of The Vibes, Mountain Jam, The Peach Festival and the legendary Nateva Music Festival, as well as many acclaimed venues across the country.
+They have also performed with some of the most influential artists on the scene, including Buddy Guy, George Porter Jr. and Oteil Burbridge.